teq-niq/pingfed-automation/README.md

 #### Authorization code flow sample
 [Authorization code flow sample](AuthCodeSample.md) - some notes.
 #### Ping federate admin java wrapper - others
-I don't think there otherwise exists any other java wrapper over their admin api for administering pingfederate in similar manner.
 This is possibly the first such implementation.